section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 Although the app works, it could be improved.
 As mentioned before, the intention was to keep this tutorial simple to put more focus on Socket logic.
 The next step is to improve the app by adding extra functionality, read along for some suggestions.

 ### Next steps
-- Refactoring the Code
+- Refactoring the code.
-- Error Handling
+- Error handling.
-- Efficient usage of Events
+- Efficient usage of Events.
-- Improving the UI
+- Improving the UI.
-- Storing choice details in socket meta-data rather than using server-side variable
+- Storing choice details in socket meta-data rather than using server-side variable.

- Check out my Rock Paper Scissor game for reference.
+ Check out my Rock, Paper, Scissor game for reference.

  Here's the link to the [Github repo](https://github.com/HarishTeens/rpsgames).
 Feel free to try the game out at this [link](https://rpsgames.herokuapp.com) where its deployed to Heroku.

 Thanks for reading.

 ---
-Peer Review Contributions by: [Louise Findlay](//engineering-education/authors/louise-findlay/)
+Peer Review Contributions by: [Louise Findlay](/engineering-education/authors/louise-findlay/)